LowKit/LowKit/README.md

 ## About Me

-I’m a passionate game developer with a strong background in software development.
+I’m a game developer with a strong background in software development.
 I love building projects as a hobby.

 My journey started out of curiosity for how things work and over time, that curiosity turned into a skillset spanning both game creation and software engineering.